microsoft/semantic-kernel/dotnet/samples/Demos/VectorStoreRAG/README.md

 ## Dependency Setup

-To run this sample, you need to add some secrets to the secret store for this project or setup some services.
+To run this sample, you need to setup your vector store and AI services add secrets for these in some cases.

 ### Azure OpenAI